portfoliodemo/lightning-ece/README.md

 * Build a high-quality, maintainable frontend application
 * Showcase best practices in React and TypeScript development
 * Enable growth as a full-stack developer through applied learning
-* Plan for backend integration with MySQL or similar database solutions

 ---